matthewwardrop/formulaic/docs/basic/formulas.md

 models may be more elegantly defined via a pre-formula dataframe operation or post-formula model matrix operation.
 Another consideration is that the default encoding and materialization choices for data are aligned with linear regression.
-If you are using a tree model, for example, you may be interested in the ordinal encoding of "categorical" features with respect to some outcome, rather than one-hot/dummy encoding, and this type of transform would have to be explicitly noted in the formula.
+If you are using a tree model, for example, you may not be interested in dummy encoding of "categorical" features, and this type of transform would have to be explicitly noted in the formula.
 Nevertheless, even in these cases, formulas are an excellent tool, and can often be used to greatly simplify data preparation workflows.

 ## Where to from here?